CrashLogger/Dat-File-Manager/README.md

 # Generation
 This version being a total WIP can only generate .dat files for vehicles, because it is what I'm mostly used to using and felt more comfortable weorking with.

+# Special thanks to
+iDrmzIt for the original idea
+Nelson Sexton for making .dat files only slightly painful to work with Mitsuha Miyamizu for being a general purpose goddess